apigee-127/sway/docs/README.md

 What you will find below is information on how to install swagger-core-api based on your environment.
 You will also find detailed information about how to use the provided APIs.

+# Disclaimer

+This is an unreleased API and is subject to change without any warning.
+Also, this document may be out of date at any time up until we publish the first release.

 ## Installation

 swagger-core-api is available for both Node.js and the browser.
 Installation instructions for each environment are below.